open-telemetry/opentelemetry-collector-contrib/processor/resourcedetectionprocessor/README.md

 ### Kubeadm Metadata

-Queries the K8S API server to retrieve the following resource attributes:
+Queries the K8S API server to retrieve kubeadm resource attributes:

 The list of the populated resource attributes can be found at [kubeadm Detector Resource Attributes](./internal/kubeadm/documentation.md).